Appraisal Gap in Greater Seattle: A Practical Framework for Tech Buyers

 What is an appraisal gap in Seattle real estate?

 An appraisal gap is the difference between a buyer's offer price and the value a lender's appraiser assigns to the property.
-Because lenders only finance up to the appraised value, the buyer must cover the gap in cash at closing.
-In Greater Seattle's competitive market, offers above list price regularly create appraisal gaps.
+Because lenders base the loan on the lower of purchase price or appraised value, a low appraisal can force the buyer to bring more cash, renegotiate, or use an available appraisal-contingency exit.
+The risk is higher when the offer price runs ahead of recent comparable sales.

 What does appraisal gap coverage mean in a Seattle offer?